 - The Lumpkin County Extension Service has limited access to their office.
 Please knock on the door, or call, for assistance. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

-- The US Forest Service has made the decision to temporarily close trailhead facilities and other access points to protect health and safety of the general public.
+- The US Forest Service has made the decision to temporarily close trailhead facilities and other access points to protect the health and safety of the general public.

 - Lumpkin County Magistrate Court, in compliance with the order entered by The Honorable Harold D. Melton, Chief Justice of the Georgia Supreme Court, will be closed to the public beginning March 18, 2020 until further notice.